kyma-project/website/content/blog-posts/2019-07-24-happy-birthday-kyma/index.md

 Last year, we open-sourced with our brother in arms, the [Knative](https://github.com/knative) project.
 Now, once we are stable and production-ready, let us make this brotherhood much more dedicated.
 We reorganized a bit and created a team that will be dedicated to Knative contributions.
 We are planning to rebase Kyma on top of these contributions to improve our Event Bus and remove the dependency to Kubeless.

-# We make another big step
+# We are making another big step

-We just keep walking, don't plan to stop.
-Since day one we knew that [CNCF Landscape](https://github.com/cncf/landscape) is not all we want to achieve in CNCF.
+We just keep walking, not planning to stop.
+Since day one, we have known that [CNCF Landscape](https://github.com/cncf/landscape) is not everything we want to achieve in CNCF.
 Our obvious next goal is [CNCF Sandbox](https://www.cncf.io/sandbox-projects/).
-This is not just our decision though, the [CNCF TOC](https://github.com/cncf/toc) must sponsor the project donation and this is our focus for comming months.
+This is not just our decision, though.
+The [CNCF Technical Oversight Committee (TOC)](https://github.com/cncf/toc) must sponsor the project's donation and this is our focus for the upcoming months.
 We need to identify what we need to prepare on our side to become a part of CNCF.
-We also look forward for feedback from CNCF about Kyma.
+We also look forward to CNCF's feedback about Kyma.

 # We made friends